Repaired Texas synagogue reopens months after hostage crisis

 Cytron-Walker has credited past security training for getting them out safely, including training he received from the Secure Community Network, founded in 2004 by Jewish organizations.

-The hostage-taking in Texas came just over three years after America’s deadliest antisemitic attack, when a gunman killed 11 worshippers from three congregations meeting at Pittsburg’s Tree of Life synagogue.
+The hostage-taking in Texas came just over three years after America’s deadliest antisemitic attack, when a gunman killed 11 worshippers from three congregations meeting at Pittsburgh’s Tree of Life synagogue.

 “We believe the training is absolutely critical,” said Michael Masters, Secure Community Network’s national director and CEO.
 “You very rarely rise to an occasion in a critical incident, you fall back to your level of training.”